 Start sharing.
 It’ll take time to start to build a community.
 But it’s worth the effort.
 We need a place that’s ours, not owned by advertisers and spyware-peddling losers.

-If you follow me on Twitter, or we’re friends on Facebook, you’ll have seen me mention Amplified on a fairly regular basis.
-We started Amplified almost 4 years ago now, but I still quite often get asked what it’s all about, so I thought I’d write a post about what we’re up to in 2012.
+If you follow me on Twitter, or we’re friends on Facebook, you may have seen me mention Amplified over the years.
+We started Amplified almost in 2008, but I still quite often get asked what it’s all about, so I thought I’d write a post about what we do (this was first written in 2012, and tweaked in 2017).
 I ran it by the brilliant Brian Condon, who tweaked it further, and this is what we came up with – hopefully it’ll serve as a bit of an explanation for those who are new to it, as well as a thing we can send to people who are interested in hiring us and want more info…

 Amplified is about online conversational integrity